CrimsonfiedOfficial/My-Perspective/README.md

 # My-Perspective
 This is my perspective on the whole "Raven and TheAdminHammer" situation

+## To be honest, Hammer is a nice guy.
+Raven is just a fuckwit.

 Raven, if you send threats in my DMs or anything like that, I'll simply block you and upload screenshots here.
 ________________________________________________________________________